reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePoint-Premium-Settings.md

 ---
-title: "Manage SharePoint Premium Settings using PowerShell to help overcome oversharing for Copilot for M365 rollout"
+title: "Manage SharePoint Premium Settings Using PowerShell to protect data in Copilot for M365 Rollout"
 date: 2024-05-18T15:45:36+01:00
 tags: ["SharePoint","Sharing","Tenant","Sites","PowerShell","Copilot for M365","Information Governance","Sensitivity Label","Conditional Access", "SharePoint Premium", "SharePoint Advanced Management","IG"]
 featured_image: '/posts/images/powershell-SharePoint-Premium-Settings/OneDriveAccessRestriction.png'
 draft: false
 ---

-# Manage SharePoint Premium Settings using PowerShell to help overcome oversharing for Copilot for M365 rollout
+# Manage SharePoint Premium Settings Using PowerShell to protect data in Copilot for M365 Rollout

-SharePoint Premium provides features to help with oversharing which will help towards Copilot for M365 rollout to prevent accidental data leaks.
+SharePoint Premium offers advanced features to help prevent oversharing and accidental data leaks, which is crucial for a successful rollout of Copilot for M365.
+This guide will show you how to manage these settings using PowerShell.

-Read [Microsoft Syntex - SharePoint Advanced Management overview](https://learn.microsoft.com/en-us/sharepoint/advanced-management?wt.mc_id=MVP_308367) for more info.
+For an overview, read the [Microsoft Syntex - SharePoint Advanced Management overview](https://learn.microsoft.com/en-us/sharepoint/advanced-management?wt.mc_id=MVP_308367).

+## Enabling SharePoint Advanced Management - SAM

-SharePoint Premium offers Pay as you go billing.
-A trial is possible by signing up on Microsoft 365 admin center> Billing> Purchase Services> Search for SharePoint Advanced Management and scroll down> Click on the Details> Click on Start Free trial
+SharePoint Premium provides pay-as-you-go billing.
+You can start a trial by navigating to:
+Microsoft 365 Admin Center > Billing > Purchase Services > Search for SharePoint Advanced Management > Scroll Down > Click on Details > Click on Start Free Trial.

 ![Enable Trial](../images/powershell-SharePoint-Premium-Settings/SharePointAdvancedManagementFeatures.png)